Multi-Objective Multi-Agent Planning for Discovering and Tracking Multiple Mobile Objects: Introduction

-Meta-heuristics (so-called bio-inspired) techniques such as genetic algorithms and particle swarm optimisation~\cite{roberge2012comparison} are prohibitively expensive for real-time applications in dynamic environments such as MOT, especially for multi-agents.
-Multi-agent planning can be posed as a partially observable Markov decision process (POMDP)~\cite{MacDermed2013,Messias2011,silver2010monte}, which is gaining significant interests as real-time path planning algorithms~\cite{baek2013optimal,ragi2013uav}.
-The cooperation problem amongst the agents can be formulated as a decentralised POMDP (Dec-POMDP), whose exact solutions are NEXP-hard \cite{Bernstein2002}.
-Moreover, for multi-agent POMDPs, the action and observation space grows exponentially with the number of agents \cite{Amato2015}, and hence not suitable for real-time applications.
-Distributed POMDP based on distributed constrained optimisation is an still open problem \cite{nair2005networked}.
-Moreover, it is intractable in the worst-case(s)~\cite{nair2005networked} \cite{rizk2018decision}, which defeats the purpose of distributed operation.
-So far, the centralised MPOMDP approach \cite{Messias2011} offers a more tractable alternative for coordinating multiple agents ~\cite{dames2015autonomous,dames2017detecting,Reza2}, and hence, adopted in this work.
+Model predictive control (MPC) is an effective approach to stochastic control and is widely used \cite{garcia1989model}, compared to meta-heuristics (or bio-inspired) techniques such as genetic algorithms and particle swarm optimisation \cite{roberge2012comparison}, which are expensive for real-time applications in dynamic environments such as MOT.
+The MPC problem can be cast as a partially observed Markov decision process (POMDP), which has been gaining significant interest as a real-time planning approach~\cite{clempner2019observer}.
+The cooperation problem amongst agents can be formulated as a decentralised POMDP (Dec-POMDP), whose exact solutions are NEXP-hard \cite{bernstein2002complexity}.
+Moreover, for multi-agent Dec-POMDP, the action and observation space grows exponentially with the number of agents \cite{bernstein2002complexity}, and hence unsuitable for real-time applications.
+This intractability arises because the distributed agents do not necessarily have the same formation states, and computing the optimal action requires accounting for all possible observation histories and action sequences of the agents.
+In contrast, all agents in a centralised POMDP have the \textit{same} information state (from the central node), which drastically reduces the complexity of action selection.
+Therefore, centralised Multi-agent POMDP~\cite{Messias2011} offers a more tractable alternative for coordinating multiple agents~\cite{dames2017detecting,Reza2}, and is adopted in our work.